RomelTorres/alpha_vantage/README.md

 [![Average time to resolve an issue](http://isitmaintained.com/badge/resolution/RomelTorres/alpha_vantage.svg)](http://isitmaintained.com/project/RomelTorres/alpha_vantage "Average time to resolve an issue")
 [![Percentage of issues still open](http://isitmaintained.com/badge/open/RomelTorres/alpha_vantage.svg)](http://isitmaintained.com/project/RomelTorres/alpha_vantage "Percentage of issues still open")

-*Python module to get stock data from the Alpha Vantage API*
+*Python module to get stock data/cryptocurrencies from the Alpha Vantage API*

 Alpha Vantage delivers a free API for real time financial data and most used finance indicators in a simple json or pandas format.
 This module implements a python interface to the free API provided by Alpha
 Vantage (http://www.alphavantage.co/).
 It requires a free API, that can be requested on http://www.alphavantage.co/support/#api-key.
 You can have a look at all the api calls available in their documentation http://www.alphavantage.co/documentation